NBC Symphony Orchestra: Recordings

-One of the NBC Symphony Orchestra's most ambitious projects was the recording of the 13-hour musical score for NBC Television's 1952–53 series Victory at Sea.
-Robert Russell Bennett conducted the orchestra in his arrangements of Richard Rodgers' musical themes for the 26 documentary programs (recorded in Rockefeller Center's Center Theatre).
+One of the NBC Symphony Orchestra's most ambitious projects was the recording of the (nominally) 13-hour musical score for NBC Television's 1952–53 series Victory at Sea.
+Robert Russell Bennett conducted the orchestra in his scoring--recorded in Rockefeller Center's Center Theatre)--which incorporated a dozen musical themes provided by Richard Rodgers for the documentary's 26 episodes.
 The series is currently available on DVD.
 The first RCA Victor LP of excerpts was recorded by Bennett and the NBC SO musicians in July 1953.
-Bennett would later lead stereo recordings of "Volume 2" in 1957, a re-make of "Volume 1" in 1959, and a concluding "Volume 3" in 1961, conducting the "RCA Victor Symphony Orchestra" (members of the Symphony of the Air).
+Bennett would later lead stereo recordings of volume 2 in 1957, a re-make of volume 1 in 1959, and a concluding volume 3 in 1961, conducting the RCA Victor Symphony Orchestra (members of the Symphony of the Air).
 RCA has reissued all of these recordings on CD.

 In 1954, shortly after the orchestra's final concerts with Toscanini, Stokowski made stereo recordings for RCA Victor of excerpts from Prokofiev's ballet Romeo and Juliet and Gian Carlo Menotti's ballet Sebastian.
-The recordings were originally issued (monophonically) as "Leopold Stokowski and his orchestra," but reissued as "members of the NBC Symphony Orchestra."
-On April 6, 1954, just two days after Toscanini's final concert with the orchestra, Guido Cantelli made a recording in Carnegie Hall of César Franck's Symphony in D minor.
+The recordings were originally issued (monophonically) as "Leopold Stokowski and his orchestra", but reissued as "members of the NBC Symphony Orchestra".
+On April 6, 1954, just two days after Toscanini's final concert, Guido Cantelli and the orchestra recorded César Franck's Symphony in D minor in Carnegie Hall.
 Though the performance was recorded in stereo, RCA Victor initially issued the recording in mono.
-The label finally issued the stereo version in 1978.
+In 1978, the label finally issued the stereo recording.